| TO PREVIOUS PAGE | TO TIME-LINE INDEX | TO NEXT PAGE |

 c.1448 |

-First Month Tent of the 'Testimony' (the tablets of the 10 Commandments) of God's Covenant with Israel is completed at Sinai on 1st Abib/Nisan, (Exodus 40:1).
+First Month Tent of the 'Testimony' (the 'testimony' is the tablets of the 10 Commandments) of God's Covenant with Israel is completed at Sinai on 1st Abib/Nisan, (Exodus 40:1).
 AARON (MOSES' older brother), is appointed it's first high priest of a future hereditary priesthood.
 Israel is organized as a four-battalion military force centred around the Tent of Testimony, the Sanctuary of God.
 The Sanctuary also keeps the national financial standard as well as the master copy of God's written Word as it is given. |

 |